t4t5/sweetalert/README.md

 This fork provides the same functionality as the original by [t4t5](https://github.com/t4t5/sweetalert) but supports HTML code in modal, configuring modal width, padding and some other options.

-The old repository seems to be unactive.
+The old repository seems to be inactive.
 There's a bunch of Pull Requests without any replies, last merged pull request was on Nov 9, 2014.

 I will maintain this repo and I will accept pull requests.